joaopfernandesc/react-online-codenation/nodejs-0/README.md

+# Fibonacci using NodeJS

+It was asked to write a method `fibonacci` which returns an `Array` including *Fibonacci's* series first numbers until it is over *350*.

+> Fibonacci series is as following: 0, 1, 1, 2, 3, 5, 8, 13, etc...

+A second method called "isFibonnaci" shall receive a `Number` as its params and return a `Boolean`.
+If the number received isn't included in the `fibonacci Array`, then, it must return `false`.
+Otherwise, it should return `true`.

 # Fibonacci usando NodeJS

 Faça um método `fibonacci` que retorne um `Array` com os primeiro números de série de *Fibonacci* até passar de *350*.